mas-bandwidth/yojimbo/BUILDING.md

 You have an older version of MacOS that premake5 is generating incorrect makefiles for :(

-You can workaround this bug by manually removing "--start-group" and "--end-group" from the generated makefiles, and replacing "-L/usr/lib64" with "-L/usr/lib".
+You can workaround this bug by manually removing "--start-group", "--end-group" and "-L/usr/lib64" from the generated makefiles.

+You can do this quickly via the following sed scripts:

+    sed -i -- 's%-Wl,--end-group%%' *.make
+    sed -i -- 's%-Wl,--start-group%%' *.make
+    sed -i -- 's%-L/usr/lib64%%' *.make

 There is an issue about this problem: https://github.com/premake/premake-core/issues/473